mdombrov-33/goCreateFile/README.md

-Practice working with file system
+Practice working with file system and with json format